ihurst/project-euler/README.md

 project-euler
 =============

-My solutions to project euler problem (different languages)
+My solutions to project euler problems in python